vosaul/status.im/source/security/index.md

 ---
-id: security_process
+id: index
-title: Security Process
+title: Status Security Processes
 ---

 # High-level overview

-Security Process is based on the best practices recommended by [OWASP](https://www.owasp.org).
+The Status security process is based on the best practices recommended by [OWASP](https://www.owasp.org).

-The process is based on the practice called [Security Champions 2.0](./security_champions.md).
+Specifically, we use a practice called [Security Champions 2.0](./security_champions.md).

-The idea is to have a person, called a Security Champion in each team and area.
+The idea is to have a person called a `Security Champion` in each team and area.
-This person is responsible for supporting security process in the particular team and area as well as supporting security initiative throghout the organization.
+This person is responsible for supporting security processes in the particular team and area as well as supporting security initiatives throghout the organization.

 The person doesn't have to have security background, but should be interested